Pandava Quintet: Aru Shah and the Tree of Wishes

 Aru Shah, and her soul sisters, along with friend Aiden, attempt to rescue two twins from a ferris wheel.
-One of the twins is a clairvoyant, about to foretell a Great Prophecy relating to the War between devas and asuras, but are however delayed from the attempt by a rakshasa.
+One of the twins is a clairvoyant, about to foretell a Great Prophecy relating to the War between devas and asuras but are however delayed from the attempt by a rakshasa.
 Together, they defeat it.
 They meet twins Sheela and Nikita.
 Sheela can foretell the future, while Nikita can control plants.
 They claim they are Pandavas, although there is initial skepticism from the others.
 As to find out more about the Sleeper, they carry the demon through a quicker way, known as a Dead Zone, to Amaravati.
 It becomes apparent that normal mortals refuse to believe in magic, and therefore ignore it.
 They enter the Zone, however, the people who are banished there attempt to flee with them, causing the rakshasa to wake.
 Sheela speaks the Prophecy, which the rakshasa hears.
 It escapes afterward.
-The twins later get claimed by their soulfathers.
+The twins later get claimed by their soul fathers.
 The Council of Guardians, concerned, visit Lanka, the City of Gold, as the Prophecy mentions a false treasure.

 The Prophecy mentions a "tree at the heart", which causes the Pandavas to believe it refers to the titular Tree of Wishes.
-They visit the garden where it is kept, but, Nikita reveals it is a fake, and that the real tree, or a hint to its location, is kept in the Crypt of Eclipses, where there lies secrets, which is inside the House of Months.
+They visit the garden where it is kept, but Nikita reveals it is a fake, and that the real tree, or a hint to its location, is kept in the Crypt of Eclipses, where there lie secrets, which is inside the House of Months.
 They decide to go on a quest to find the real tree.
 Since they need a key to open it, they decide to visit Vishwakarma, god of architects first.
 The quest is kept secret from all others, except Subala the pigeon, as they were forbidden from helping the devas.
 Aru is unexpectedly visited by a Nāga prince unknown as Rudy, who insists on joining the quest, and claims he can get them an audience with Vishwakarma.